shoplineapp/sl-nestjs-modules/packages/aes/README.md

 #### ciphertext

-The cihpertext to be decrypted.
-A cihpertext is a stringify CipherParams object created by the encrypt function.
+The ciphertext to be decrypted.
+A ciphertext is a stringify CipherParams object created by the encrypt function.

 #### passphrase